u-root/u-root/integration/README.md

 These are VM based tests for core u-root functionality such as:

--   retrieving and kexec'ing a Linux kernel,
+* retrieving and kexec'ing a Linux kernel,
--   DHCP client tests,
+* DHCP client tests,
--   uinit (user init), and
+* uinit (user init), and
--   running unit tests requiring root privileges.
+* running unit tests requiring root privileges.

+All tests are in the integration/ directory.
+Within that, there are a few subdirectories:

+* generic-tests/ : most tests can be put under this.
+* golang-tests/ : this is for Go unit tests that can be run inside the VM.
+* testcmd/ : this contains custom uinits for tests.
+* testdata/ : this contains any extra files for tests.

 To learn more about how these tests work under the hood, see the next section, otherwise jump ahead to the sections on how to write and run these tests.